 MyndTec Inc. (the "Company" or "MyndTec") is a medical technology company that researches, develops and distributes innovative therapies designed to improve function, maximize independence and enhance the quality of life for individuals with paralysis due to stroke or spinal cord injury.
 The Company is incorporated under the Business Corporations Act of Ontario and its head office is located at 1900 Minnesota Court, Suite 122, Mississauga, Ontario, L5N 3C9.
-The Company became a publicly traded entity on the Canadian Securities Exchange on February 16, 2022 (note 14) and is listed under the symbol MYTC.
+The Company became a publicly traded entity on the Canadian Securities Exchange on February 16, 2022 and is listed under the symbol MYTC.

 These consolidated financial statements (the "financial statements") have been prepared on a going concern basis, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
-There is no certainty whether the Company will generate significant revenues or attain profitable operations in the near future and there can be no assurance that it will achieve profitability in the future, as it incurred a loss of \$2,132,213 and had a negative cash flow from operating activities of \$2,343,697 for the year ended December 31, 2022, and has accumulated \$17,955,436 of losses as at December 31, 2022.
-As at December 31, 2022, the Company was in default on the Federal Economic Development Agency loan with a principal balance of \$412,242 (note 11).
-The Company's ability to continue as a going concern is dependent on its raising of future required capital, bringing its products to market and achieving and maintaining profitable operations.
+There is no certainty whether the Company will generate significant revenue or attain profitable operations in the near future, as it incurred a net and comprehensive loss of \$1,723,330 and had a negative cash flow from operating activities of \$976,907 for the year ended December 31, 2023.
+As at December 31, 2023, the Company was in default on its Federal Economic Development Agency loan, with a principal balance of \$419,257 (note 11), and with respect to a claim by its former lawyer for \$715,652 in fees (note 8).

+The Company has accumulated \$19,678,766 of losses as of December 31, 2023 and its ability to continue as a going concern is dependent on it raising future required capital, bringing its products to market and achieving and maintaining profitable operations.
 The outcome of these matters cannot be predicted at this time.
 As a result, there exists a material uncertainty which creates significant doubt regarding the Company's ability to continue as a going concern.
 These financial statements do not include any adjustments and classifications of assets and liabilities, which might be necessary should the Company be unable to continue its operations.
 Such adjustments could be material.